 As an expert in his field, Arroyo Grande beekeeper David Maislen can explain the bee crisis known as Colony Collapse Disorder far better than I can.
+David Maislen has been a beekeeper since 1996 and has lived in Arroyo Grande since 2003.
 So here he is, in his own words.
-Thank you , David, and thank you Tribune for running the article two weeks ago.

 I’m a beekeeper.
 I’ve been keeping bees since 1996, first in Southern California and then in Arroyo Grande since we moved here in 2003.